hegelocampus/notes/computer_science/data_structures/linked_lists.md

 - Runner iteration
   - Set up a second pointer to iterate through the list alongside the main one.
 One of the pointers should be ahead of the other.
   - This is meant to reduce time complexity.
+## Space & Time complexity of common functions
+### Get/set at index
+- O(n) Time
+  - You must iterate over each element of the list before the desired index
+- O(1) Space
+  - No extra memory needed
+### Initializing & Copying
+- O(n) Time
+  - You have to save each element in the list
+- O(n) Space
+  - Each element will need to be saved in memory
+### Inserting
+- O(1) Time
+  - Although this will depend on additional context
+	- You will need to know the current element at the desired insertion index.
+If you use an additional data structure to store the indexes of elements then you can do this in constant time.
+	- Insertion at head will always be constant time.
+- O(1) Space